 - Food bars/portions.
 A Clif Energy Bar or Ems Power Bite can go a long way towards keeping your energy levels up.
 You'll need more than just one, so consider buying a cost-efficient pack.
 Check out our Nutrition section for more options.

 - Ziploc bag for personal rubbish.
 Remember the golden rule: whatever you take in, you take out!

 - Toilet kit (optional but strongly recommended).
 UTA and the Blue Mountains National Park have previously had trouble with toilet paper and faeces left visibly on the track, ruining the pristine environment.
 UTA recommends the Go Anywhere Toilet Kit, which collects solid and liquid waste and turns it into a hygienic, odourless, biodegradable substance that can then be disposed of at the next checkpoint's waste bin.
-There's also the Shewee Survival Kit for liquid waste, which can be sold in a pack with the Shewee Extreme for women to urinate while standing.
+There's also the Shewee Peebol for liquid waste, and the Shewee Extreme for women to urinate while standing.

 You don't need to have these in your kit for UTA inspections, but they could make your race much easier and much more comfortable.

 - Collapsible cup.
 Important for if you want to take soup, tea or coffee at checkpoints.
 Wildfire offers the Sea to Summit X-Cup (250mL) or the larger X-Mug (480mL).

 - Anti-chafe body lubricant.
 Chafe will ruin anyone's race, so take steps to prevent it.
 BodyGlide and Chamois Butt'r are both body lubricant brands; stock up to avoid uncomfortable friction where your packs and clothing meet your skin.